WillEngler/willengler.github.io/_posts/2014-08-18-hello-world.markdown

 ---
 layout: post
 title:  "Hello, World!"
-date:   2014-08-16 20:04:57
+date:   2014-08-18 10:04:57
 categories: Craftsmanship
 ---

 It’s been two years since I wrote a “Hello, World!” program for my first computer science class.
-I enjoyed that class so much that I switched my major to Computer Science.
-The introductory courses were neatly structured, gently introducing me to data structures and systems software.
+I enjoyed that class so much that I switched my major.
+The introductory CS curriculum was neatly organized, gently introducing me to data structures and systems software.
 “This is easy,” I thought.
 “I’ll be a master in no time.”

 In reality, I knew vanishingly little about programming.
 When I went on co-op for 30 weeks, my ignorance was impossible to ignore.
 “Wait, how does polymorphism work?”
 “Why do I need to worry about the DNS server?”
 “Oh, we run the unit tests every night?”
 The only way to move forward was to embrace my ignorance.